NBFC Full Form

 - the aggregate amount of loans, given for income generation, is at least 75% of the total loans given by the MFI,

-- the loan is repayable on weekly, fortnightly or monthly instalments.
+- the loan is repayable on weekly, fortnightly, or monthly installments.
 The option of frequency to be selected by the borrower.

 Full Scope of NBFC Form